chengyi-chris/PAEBKS/README.md

 The code implement of Public key authenticated bidirectional keyword search

-For bilinear-pairing schemes (ZWDT), we implement them by using PBC library with Type-A pairing (160, 512) for 80-bit security.
+For bilinear-pairing scheme (ZWDT21), we implement them by using PBC library with Type-A pairing (160, 512) for 80-bit security.

 For pairing-free scheme (LL21), we implement it by using Charm library with parameter spec160r1 for 80-bit security.